mdklatt/serial-python/doc/tutorial.md

 fields that are not in the incoming data.

 A reduction function takes a sequence of records as an argument and returns a dict-like object of reduced values.
-Use a (name, func) pair to automatically generate a reduction that will apply the given function to a single field.
-The input function should take a sequence of values as an argument and return a single value, e.g. the built-in function `sum()`.
-Custom reduction functions are free to create reduction fields that are not in the incoming data.
+The `reduction()` class method can be used to create a reduction function from basic functions like the `sum()` built-in.
+Reduction functions are free to create reduction fields that are not in the incoming data.

 Reductions are chained in the order they are added to the Reader, and the results are merged with the key fields to create a single aggregate record.
 If